chaosparrot/talon_hud/README.md

 - Splitting out or merging topics from widgets into separate widgets using voice
 - Better default image, dimension and font scaling based on physical dimensions of the screen

-Known issues
----
-- 'Dismiss options' in the context menu makes the HUD go into a state where the next context menu won't respond properly

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.

 Content API v2